JonahSussman/jonahsussman.github.io/posts/2021-08-productivity.md

   3. This system needed to be as frictionless as possible in order to keep me centered through times of stress

 Unfortunately for me, there's a deluge of different productivity apps these days.
 OneNote, Notion, TiddlyWiki, Zim, CherryTree, org-mode, etc...
-And it certainly doesn't help that ["the frontier between 'note taking' and 'personal project management’, or 'todo list' is blurry as they're usually done with same tools"](https://news.ycombinator.com/item?id=27537255).
+And it certainly doesn't help that ["the frontier between 'note taking' and 'personal project management’, or 'todo list' is blurry as they're usually done with (the) same tools"](https://news.ycombinator.com/item?id=27537255).
 On top of that, there are so many different productivity systems out there that take advantage of these tools.
 GTD, PARA, Bullet Journal, etc...

 I literally tried them all.
 Every time something didn't feel quite right, I would jump ship and change systems.
 Some systems used tagging, but I felt like some things needed more structure.
 Other times I locked my stuff into a hierarchical structure and missed the freeform nature tags.
 I wanted *all* of the features in my system.
-I thought that the freedom that this would allow me, allow me to be the most productive version of myself.
+I thought that the freedom that this would allow me, would allow me to be the most productive version of myself.

 However, this is a well-known problem, that no matter how hard a system tries, after it gets large enough [everything becomes miscellaneous](https://en.wikipedia.org/wiki/Everything_Is_Miscellaneous).
 Once I realized this, I had an epiphany.
 If all the systems are garbage in their own way, I might as well have a simple one (though maybe not as simple as a [single text file](https://jeffhuang.com/productivity_text_file/)).